Aeronbroker/Aeron/eu.neclab.iotplatform.ngsiemulator/README.md

 mvn clean install
 ```

-This will produce the *ngsiemulator-5.4.1-SNAPSHOT-jar-with-dependencies.jar* executable jar and placed into the *eu.neclab.iotplatform.ngsiemulator/target/* folder.
+This will produce the *ngsiemulator-{version}-jar-with-dependencies.jar* executable jar and placed into the *eu.neclab.iotplatform.ngsiemulator/target/* folder.

 Usage of the NGSI emulator
 -----------